G-Zak/jobgate-career-quest/PROJECT_OVERVIEW.md

 - PostgreSQL 15
 - Celery for async task processing
 - Redis for caching
-- Scikit-learn for ML algorithms
+- Scikit-learn for recommendation algorithms
 - NumPy & Pandas for data processing

 **DevOps:**